 Several years ago, my mom and I visited the Eric Carle Museum of Picture Book Art for an exhibit about Caldecott Winning books.

-Afterwards, while looking through the gift shop, (because what trip is complete without a few souvenirs?!) we came across a selection of the Caldecott winners that had been featured.
+After enjoying the exhibit, we perused the gift shop, (because what trip is complete without a few souvenirs?!) and we came across a selection of the Caldecott winners that had been featured!

 Well, needless to say, we took home our own personal copy that day, and I've been wanting to feature it on the blog for a while now!

 You'll love each and every one of the fantastic illustrations that accompanies this story!

 Told from the Little House's perspective- an inquisitive, cute and charming cottage, tale first starts when she's built in the middle of the picturesque countryside.